 As you remove your wrap, you will see that you are covered in all sorts of funky stuff – blood, ink, and oozing plasma.
 You will need to wash all of this off thoroughly to help prevent excessive scabbing.

-It is advisable you use your (very clean) hands to wash your tattoo, rather than a flannel/fabric cloth as they can harbor many germs.
+It would be best if you used your (very clean) hands to wash your tattoo, rather than a flannel/fabric cloth, as they can harbor many germs.

 Only a thin layer of lotion is necessary.
 As with any wound we may sustain, the skin needs to breathe in order to heal, and a wound caused by the tattooing process is no different.